epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 </form>

 <p id="shown_p">Please click the button even if you do not wish to guess the chance, in order to read a small section about the profit outliers.</p>
 <p id="hidden_p" style="display: none"> There are in total 171 movies that are above the 95th percentile in terms of profit.
 These giant movies throw under the bus the other movies when it comes to comparing money.
 Interestingly enough these movies represent only <b>2.38%</b> of the total available movies.
 The question now is can we translate this chance into the future?
-It's a hard question to answer, but if we assume that our dataset is equivallently representative of the entire movie collection, we can estimate that the number is in similar proportion, perhaps even less as profit is decreasing over time. </p>
+It's a hard question to answer, but if we assume that our dataset is equivalently representative of the entire movie collection, we can estimate that the number is in similar proportion, perhaps even less as profit is decreasing over time. </p>

 ### Return of Investment (ROI)
-In addition to profit, we will also take a look at another metric - return of investment (ROI).
+In addition to profit, we will also take a look at another metric - return on investment (ROI).
 ROI is the percentage of the original investment that was gained or lost.
 It is calculated as follows:

 $$ ROI = \left( \frac{revenue - budget}{budget} \right) \times 100 $$

-We can claim that ROI is a more representative metric of the success as it is a relative measure of financial success or failure in terms of percentage of the original investment.
-Wouldn't it be nice to earn a lot of money despite being tight on cash and quadriple your initial investment?
+We can claim that ROI is a more representative metric of success as it is a relative measure of financial success or failure in terms of the percentage of the original investment.
+Wouldn't it be nice to earn a lot of money despite being tight on cash and quadruple your initial investment?

-Let's take a look at the movies with higest ROI.
+Let's take a look at the movies with the highest ROI.
 Will they be the same movies as the ones with the highest profit?

 <table>
   <thead>